Siege of Namur (1695): Aftermath

 Prisoners were normally exchanged as soon as possible, partly because neither side wanted the expense of having to feed them.
-On this occasions, the French refused William's request for the return of the 6,000 - 7,000 troops captured at Diksmuide and Deinze due to a dispute over the terms of their surrender.
+On this occasion, the French refused William's request for the return of the 6,000–7,000 troops captured at Diksmuide and Deinze due to a dispute over the terms of their surrender.
 By now, shortage of manpower was a problem for all combatants; many of the rank and file were forcibly enlisted into French regiments and sent to fight in Italy or Spain.
 Desertion from one army to another to receive a signing-on bonus was common, particularly as these were paid immediately and wages were often months in arrears.
 As recruiters were paid for each man they enlisted, several thousand additional soldiers represented significant profits for the French officers involved.
 In retaliation, despite the garrison of Namur being allowed to surrender on terms, Boufflers was taken prisoner and released only when the remaining Allied prisoners had been returned in September.